rednodelabs/rnl-demokit-rtls/README.md

 pip install –r requirements.txt
 ```

-While the web server is running and the USB dongle is plugged, execute the Python app (replacing
+While the web server is running and the USB dongle is plugged, execute the Python app:
-SERIAL_PORT with the name of the port assigned to the dongle in your system):
 ```
-python rnl_gateway_serial_app.py SERIAL_PORT
+python rnl_gateway_serial_app.py
 ```

 Open a web browser and access the Demo UI: